jakobhuerner/jakobhuerner.github.io/_posts/2022-01-15-augarten_vienna.md

 layout: post
 title: Augarten
 categories: [Photos]
-excerpt: On a Winter evening
+excerpt: On a winter evening
 ---

 Walk in Vienna's Augarten on a January evening.